- Git Repository - https://github.com/in28minutes/getting-started-in-5-steps/tree/master/junit-in-5-steps

 Step 1 : What is JUnit and Unit Testing?

-We typically work in large projects - some of these projects have more than 2000 source files or sometimes it might be as big as 10000 files with one million lines of code.
+We often work on huge projects, which may have more than 2000 source files or as many as 10,000 files with one million lines of code.

-JUnit is a framework which will help you call a method and check (or assert) whether the output is as expected.
+JUnit is a framework that allows you to call a method and verify (or assert) that the result is as anticipated.

-The important thing about automation testing is that these tests can be run with continuous integration - as soon as some code changes.
+The crucial aspect of automated testing is that it can be executed with continuous integration - that is, as soon as some code changes.

 Step 2 : First JUnit Project and Green Bar